krish0596/webtube-ai/README.md

-# extension-summarize-translate-gemini
+# webtuve-ai

-Chrome extension to summarize and translate web pages.
+Chrome extension to summarize, translate web pages and Youtube videos.
 Uses Gemini as the backend.

 ## Setup